3D Audio Formats in 2025 — What You Need to Know

 Spatial Audio Mixer

-Place sounds in 3D, add gentle motion, and export your scene — all in the browser.
+Place sounds in 3D, add gentle motion, and export your scene.

 How Stereo Becomes Binaural (HRTF) — 3D Sound on Headphones